davidtchiu/davidtchiu.github.io/teaching/cs475/hwk1.ws/index.md

   - What happens if you use `rand()` without seeding it first?
 Eliminate the call to `srand()`, and run the program a few times.
 What does this tell you about the connection between `srand()` and `rand()`?

-##### Strings
+##### C Strings

-A string in C is essentially an array of `chars`, with one important caveat: The character sequence **must** be terminated with the null character `'\0'`, which has an integer value of 0.
-Therefore, C strings are also called "null-terminated strings."
+A string in C is essentially an array of `chars`, with one important caveat: The character sequence **must** be terminated with the null character `'\0'`.

-- The following code creates a character array of size 20, and is initialized with a string of length 11, `"Puget Sound"`.
-Even though the string is only 11 characters long, it actually occupies 12 elements to store the terminating null character.
+- The following code creates a `char` array of size 20, and is initialized with a string of length 11, `"Puget Sound"`.
+Note that, although the string is only 11 characters long, it actually occupies 12 elements to store the terminating NULL character.

   ```c
   char str[20];